MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/configure-device-settings.md

 There are two ways to manage settings in Intune for Education:

-- **Express Configuration.** This option is used to configure a selection of settings that are commonly used in school environments
+- **Express Configuration.** This option is used to configure a selection of settings that are commonly used in school environments.
-- **Group settings.** This option is used to configure all settings that are offered by Intune for Education
+- **Group settings.** This option is used to configure all settings that are offered by Intune for Education.

 > [!NOTE]
 > Express Configuration is ideal when you are getting started.
 Settings are pre-configured to Microsoft-recommended values, but can be changed to fit your school's needs.

 With Express Configuration, you can get Intune for Education up and running in just a few steps.
 You can select a group of devices or users, select applications to distribute, and choose settings from the most commonly used in schools.